top of page

 Cu-culat (Salamá) Pacxoc (Huehuetenango) Xau, Kaka-we Balmate (Maya)

 Uses: Its main use today is to make chocolate.
-It is believed that the Ancient Maya used the seeds as currency, meaning, there was a time when money actually DID grow on trees!
+The flowers, leaves and roots also have medicinal uses.
+It is believed that the Ancient Maya used the seeds as currency, meaning, there was a time when money actually did grow on trees!

 2,500 years ago in the Maya lowlands, (where we get our cacao from) the Maya were making a chocolate drink from cacao.
 In the beginning of the 17th Century, a delegation of Quechi Maya nobles from Alta Verapaz, Guatemala, introduced the cacao drink to the Spanish court, BEFORE coffee or tea were introduced!